patrickfrey/mewa/doc/faq.md

 ### What types of languages are covered by _Mewa_?
 **_Mewa_ was been designed to be capable to implement statically typed, general-purpose programming languages having a LALR(1) grammar definition.**
+You can also [parse off-side rule languages](#offSideRuleLanguages) by converting indentiation into lexems.
 It is not recommended to use _Mewa_ for processing other than compilable, statically typed programming languages, because it was not designed for other language classes.
 To define a type system as a graph of types and reductions within the hierarchical concept of scope in this form makes no sense for other language classes.